This course addresses the critical need for

 team to analyze information pertaining to several hypothetical

-Students seeking IALEIA certification must also complete
+to test for the IALEIA certification must also complete the three additional

-All classes are subject to
+All classes are subject

-cancellation up to 45 days before the start of class if the minimum class
+to cancellation up to 45 days before the start of class if the minimum class

 registration threshold is not met.